Clearview

 Clearview is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Clearview, as per the latest Census evaluation, consisted of 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Clearview was at 20.6%, with the rest of dwellings either mortgaged (36.7%) or rented (42.7%).
-The median monthly mortgage repayment in the area was $1,582, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure in Clearview was recorded at $308, compared to Adelaide metro's $320.
-Nationally, Clearview's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Clearview, as per the latest Census, was 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Clearview stood at 20.6%, with mortgaged dwellings at 36.7% and rented ones at 42.7%.
+The median monthly mortgage repayment was $1,582, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Clearview was $308, compared to Adelaide metro's $320.
+Nationally, Clearview's mortgage repayments were lower at $1,582 versus the Australian average of $1,863, and rents were substantially lower at $308 compared to the national figure of $375.

 Frequently Asked Questions - Housing